2014 Washington Street

 Dr. Elliot B. Martin, Jr., Director of Medical Psychiatry

-Elliott B. Martin, Jr. is the Director of Medical Psychiatry at Newton-Wellesley Hospital, and is the Interim Medical Director for the Substance Use Services.
+Elliott B. Martin, Jr., MD, is the Director of Medical Psychiatry at Newton-Wellesley Hospital.
 He is also an Assistant Clinical Professor of Psychiatry at Tufts University School of Medicine.
 He is triple board certified, in General Psychiatry, Child and Adolescent Psychiatry, and Addiction Medicine.
 He completed his residency at Yale, and his fellowship at Boston Children’s Hospital.
 He has been at Newton-Wellesley since 2012.
 Dr. Martin has published over 50 articles in academic and popular journals, including research on clinician emotions during crises, philosophical and moral issues in medicine, the history of medicine and psychiatry, translations of ancient medical texts, and critical commentaries on current issues in psychiatry and medicine.
 He is a regular contributor to the Psychiatric Times and Op-Med.
 He is the author of Reconceptualizing Mental Illness in the Digital Age (Cambridge Scholars Press 2021).

 Dr. Antje Barreveld, Director of Education and Outreach